khainguyenn/PComp_final_project/README.md

 ---

+## Creator statement

+The Smart Air Safety Monitor was created to explore how inexpensive hardware can be used to build a practical air monitoring system.
+Many commercial home safety devices work like “black boxes,” where people only see the final result and do not understand how the sensors or alerts actually work.
+One goal of this project was to better understand and show the process behind these systems by building one from simple and accessible parts.

+What interested me most was not just whether the device could work, but how useful and reliable a low-cost system could realistically be.
+The project showed that it is possible to build a meaningful air monitoring device without expensive professional equipment.
+Using a Raspberry Pi, Grove sensors, and open-source Python libraries, the system could continuously monitor air conditions and automatically respond when readings became unsafe

+---
 ## Overview

 The Smart Air Safety Monitor is designed as an affordable environmental monitoring device for home use.
 Using a Raspberry Pi 3 with Grove sensors, the system detects changes in air quality and gas concentration and responds with automatic voice warnings and alarms.